kurtjd/tsl2591-rs/README.md

 * Will work on improving interface and making code Rustier

 # How to Use
+* See `examples/stm32-nucleo-f411re` for how to use this driver via polling.
-Please see the NUCLEO-F411RE example for a general idea of how to use this driver.
+* See `examples/stm32-nucleo-f411re-async` for how to use this driver asynchronously via Embassy.

 Further documentation is currently being worked on.

-# Run
-An example is given for the STM32 Nucleo-F411RE board.
-To run it, use the command:
-`cargo embed --work-dir examples/stm32-nucleo-f411re/`

 # License
 This driver is licensed under the MIT license and is completely free to use and modify.